Citizenship

 • Your spouse must have been a U.S. citizen for those three years, and you must have lived as a married couple the entire time.

-• You must also live for three months in the state or USCIS district handling your application.
+• You must also live in the state or USCIS district handling your application for 3 months.

 Once you’ve met the above conditions, you’ll become eligible to apply for naturalization.